 5. How do you deal with pressure or stressful situations?

 We know just sitting there to answer these engineering job interview questions are stressful.
-This particular question is a tricky one for engineers, because they are often faced with tough deadlines to finish a task and mostly tasks that can create tragic results if done wrong.
+This particular question is a tricky one for engineers because they are often faced with tough deadlines to finish a task and most tasks that can create tragic results if done wrong.
 Remember the fact that mistakes are ok and occur often.
 This question is asked to see how well you deal with different situations.
 It’s a test of attitude.